Arizona vs. Purdue: Sportsbook promo codes, odds, spread, over/under - December 16

 - Odds to win the national championship: +1000

-- In terms of its odds to win the national championship (+1000), Arizona is best in college basketball.
-It is the same according to the computer rankings.
+- Arizona is best in college basketball in terms of its odds to win the national championship (+1000), and resides in the same spot, according to the computer rankings.

-- The Wildcats' national championship odds have improved from +2000 at the start of the season to +1000, the -biggest change among all teams.

-- The implied probability of Arizona winning the national championship, based on its +1000 moneyline odds, is 9.1%.

-- The Boilermakers were +1400 to win the national championship at the beginning of the season, and have now improved to +1000, which is the -biggest change in the country.
+- In terms of their national championship odds, the Wildcats have experienced the -biggest change this season, improving from +2000 at the beginning to +1000.

-- Purdue has a 9.1% chance of winning the national championship, based on its moneyline odds.
+- Arizona has a 9.1% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!